Mobilehome & RV Parks

 The purpose of this program is to assure that neighborhoods and communities are not endangered by failing sewage disposal systems or lack of proper refuse removal.
 Typically, these complaints are handled by 6 area offices.
 In any given year this program typically responds to approximately 100 trash complaints, and 300 sewage complaints in the unincorporated areas of the County.

 Industrial Hygiene staff participates in the Childhood Lead Prevention Program to evaluate sites for excessive lead exposure potential.
-The staff in this program also review acoustical studies for proposed development, asbestos removal and handling, and mold evaluations.

 On September 13, 2005 the Board of Supervisors voted 5-0 to require all tobacco retailers in the County of Riverside to have a license to sell tobacco.
 The development of this ordinance was based on multi-year efforts by the Tobacco Control Project staff working collaboratively with community based organizations, youth, health officials and others.
 The ordinance includes penalties for failing to obtain a license, as well as sanctions for sales to minors including license revocation and fines up to $10,000.
 The ordinance prohibits mobile sales of tobacco products and paraphernalia and clerks must be of legal age to sell tobacco products.
 As of February 2010 the ordinance was amended and the authority for enforcement was transferred to the Department of Environmental Health.